AdaCore/training_material/courses/spark_for_ada_programmers/4_spark_tools.rst

 * Analysis tools in :toolname:`GNATprove`

   - Flow analysis
   - Proof

-* Project files supports both command-line and IDEs
+* Project files supports both command-line and IDEs use

   - Package :code:`Prove` specific to :toolname:`GNATprove`
   - Possibility to indicate that all code is in SPARK by default

 * All integrated in multiple IDEs